gracicot/gracicot.github.io/_posts/2018-11-05-modules-are-not-precompiled-headers.md

 <!--more-->

-I do not want to argue about how modules should have been and what should have not been, but about modules as they are today, in the merged proposal.
+I do not want to argue about how modules should have been and what should have not been.
+Instead I want to talk tabout modules as they are today, in the merged proposal.

 ## What A Time To Be A C++ Programmer!